UofSC-Fall-2021-Math-544-H01/UofSC-Fall-2021-Math-544-H01-UofSC-Fall-2021-Math-544-H01.github.io/index.md

 ## Calendar

-At the [calendar tab]({% link calendar.md %}), you will find our topic schedule for each class along with the pre-reading.
+At the [calendar tab]({% link calendar.md %}), you will find our topic schedule for each class along with the pre-reading, worksheets for that class, and due dates for assignments.

 ## Notes